ldeso/blog.de-souza.eu/content/posts/one-click-deep-learning-vm-for-fast-ai.md

 passwd()
 ```

 This command takes a password and returns a cryptographic hash that will be saved in the Jupyter Notebook configuration.
-This configuration file is generated and edited with the commands:
+This configuration file is then generated and edited with the commands:

 ```
 jupyter notebook --generate-config